CT83/Bunyip/README.md

 Then I stumbled across [Algorithmia](https://algorithmia.com/), which allows you to wrap your Python code in a REST complete with Authentication, Hosting, Logging, client side libraries for all major languages and so much more!

 With a little bit of refactoring and after a few tries I was able to get by App on it.
-Next step was simply making POST calls to it from my Chrome Extension.
+The next step was simply making POST calls to it from my Chrome Extension.

 ### 2. Accessing the Algorithmia API without hardcoding the API Keys in the Chrome Extension